cotse900/BCI433/notes.md

 Call secondpdm
 Call sysvalprg
 ```
 - In case you disconnected/turned off your laptop before or sth, I think the best practice is to restart RDi to avoid confusion with saved states/files.
 It is easy to run into errors.
+See also lab files on the subject of RemoteSystemsTempFiles.
 - RDi is the main thing for use after lab 2.
 ACS is also called green screen since most texts are green by default.
 Refer also to my activation file.

 # lab2
 - workspace
-- compile: rpgle->right click->compile->CRTBNDRPG
+- compile: rpgle->right click->compile->```CRTBNDRPG```
 - if successful, you can see ```students.*module``` under your personal library (commands log and error list are NOT sufficient) refer to the end of lab2
-- library list objects->right click->initial library list, bci433lib, call strjob
+- library list objects->right click->initial library list, bci433lib, ```call strjob```
-- command run: runqry *n students, strsql, rdi students.*file.pf-dta ->right click->show in table->data
+- command run: ```runqry *n students```, strsql, rdi students.*file.pf-dta ->right click->show in table->data
 - When viewing data in ACS, you can use “shift to column” and enter the column number (say, column 10, column 100…)
 - students file with records